Volga Germans: Soviet deportation

-These deportations, which also included the rest of the ethnic Germans from Russia, had been applied for several years before World War II and became particularly exhaustive on September 3, 1941, during the war.
+These deportations, which also included the deportation of the rest of the ethnic Germans from Russia, had been implemented for several years before World War II and they became particularly exhaustive on September 3, 1941, during the war.

-Of all the ethnic German communities in the Soviet Union, the Volga Germans represented the single largest group expelled from their historical homeland.
-All their possessions were confiscated and they were deported only because of their ethnicity.
-Shortly after the German invasion, on June 22, 1941, Stalin sent Beria and Molotov to the Volga German Autonomous Soviet Socialist Republic to determine a course of action for its German inhabitants, as a way of carrying out collective revenge on the civilian population.
+Of all of the ethnic German communities which lived in the Soviet Union, the Volga Germans represented the largest group of ethnic Germans which was expelled from its historical homeland.
+All of their possessions were confiscated and they were mainly deported because of their ethnicity.
+Shortly after the German invasion, on June 22, 1941, Stalin sent Beria and Molotov to the Volga German Autonomous Soviet Socialist Republic to determine a course of action for its German inhabitants.
 On return, they recommended the deportation of the entire German population.
 Consequently, the Central Committee of the Communist Party issued a resolution on August 12, calling for the expulsion of the entire ethnic German population.
-With this authority, Beria on August 27 issued an order entitled "On Measures for Conducting the Operation of Resettling the Germans from the Volga German Republic, Saratov, and Stalingrad Oblasts", assigning the deputy head of the NKVD, (secret police) Ivan Serov, to command this operation.
+With this authority, Beria on August 27 issued an order entitled "On Measures for Conducting the Operation of Resettling the Germans from the Volga German Republic, Saratov, and Stalingrad Oblasts", assigning the deputy head of the NKVD, Ivan Serov, to command this operation.
 He also allocated NKVD and Red Army troops to carry out the transfer.

-The Germans were to be sent to various oblasts (provinces) in Siberia, Kazakhstan and others, beginning on September 3, and ending on September 20, 1941.
-On September 7, 1941, the Volga German Autonomous Soviet Socialist Republic was officially abolished, clearly showing that the Soviets considered the expulsion of the Germans final.
+On August 26, 1941, the Council of People's Commissars of the USSR and the Central Committee of the CPSU published decrees concerning the impending deportations.
+Following that, on August 28, the Presidium of the Supreme Soviet of the USSR approved and published a decree, according to which the Germans were to be sent to various oblasts (provinces) in Siberia, Kazakhstan and others, beginning on September 3, and ending on September 20.
+On September 7, the Volga German Autonomous Soviet Socialist Republic was officially abolished, clearly showing that the Soviets considered the expulsion of the Germans final.
+August 28 later became the unofficial Day of Mourning and Memory of Russian Germans.

-On August 28, 1941, the Presidium of the Supreme Soviet of the USSR approved and published a decree, which was the only official decree ever published by the Soviet Union concerning the deportation and exile of the German Russian community.
-The Soviet regime stated that the evacuation was a preventive measure so that the German population would not be misled into collaborating with the German Army rather than a punitive measure, and they did not reveal the sentence to the forced labor camps.
-Stalin allegedly gave the following "secret" order to the NKVD, produced in German controlled Latvia on September 20, 1941:
+The Soviet regime stated that the evacuation was a preventive measure, so that the German population would not be misled into collaborating with the German Army rather than a punitive measure, and they did not reveal the sentence to the forced labor camps.
+Stalin allegedly gave the following "secret" order to the NKVD, produced in German-controlled Latvia on September 20, 1941:

 "After the house search, tell everyone who is scheduled to be deported that, according to the government's decision, they are being sent to other regions of the USSR.
 Transport the entire family in one car until the train station, but at the station, heads of families must be loaded into a separate train car prepared especially for them.
 Their families are deported for special settlements in the far away regions of the Union.
 [Family members] must not know about the forthcoming separation from the head of the family."